Evidence Level

 1

-Maron 2003 — Theaflavin-Enriched Green Tea Extract (Foundational RCT)
+Theaflavin-Enriched Green Tea Extract (Foundational Clinical Trial)

 Double-blind, randomized, placebo-controlled, parallel-group trial in 6 urban hospitals in China.
 Daily capsule containing theaflavin-enriched green tea extract (375 mg with 75 mg theaflavins, 150 mg catechins, 150 mg other polyphenols) or placebo for 12 weeks.
 Patients on stable low-fat diet.
-(Maron, Lu, Cai, Wu, Li, Chen, Zhu, Jin, Wouters, Zhao 2003, Arch Intern Med)
+(Maron, Lu, Cai, Wu, Li, Chen, Zhu, Jin, Wouters, Arch Intern Med)

 240 adults aged ≥18 with mild-moderate hypercholesterolemia (LDL-C 130-190 mg/dL); mean age 55, 58% female.
 12-week intervention.